Development Team (Age 7 to 10)

 Dismissal: Development Team will be dismissed at the bottom of D lift.
 Athletes will leave their skis on a rack by D lift during the lunch break and meet again at least 5-10 minutes before the afternoon session begins.

-- Ages 6 and 7 (birth years 2016, 2015) will not be self-dismissed until after the holiday week.
+- Ages 7 (birth years 2016) will not be self-dismissed until after the holiday week.
 Self-dismissal will be allowed on an individual basis, and a permission slip must be completed and kept on file.
 Parents must speak to the athlete and the athlete’s coach to ensure that everyone knows where the child is to meet the parent.

 - Ages 8, 9 and 10 may only be self-dismissed after a permission slip is completed and kept on file.
 Parents must speak to the athlete and the athlete’s coach to ensure that everyone knows where the child is to meet the parent.